 - Suunto Ambit3

-No, we do not show heart rate data for swim activities
+We do not yet show heart rate data on swim activities.